 We spoke with our Offshore Wind Specialist and thought leader, Anna Hilden, for her insight into the latest changes and advances within the industry, specifically how the US can capitalize on existing experience in Europe.

-For TenneT, one of Europe’s leading electricity transmission system operators, continuously monitoring the energy generated at offshore wind farms is key to maintaining the balance of the high-voltage grid, and to ensuring a future-proof renewable energy supply.
+For TenneT, one of Europe’s leading electricity transmission system operators (TSO), continuously monitoring the energy generated at offshore wind farms is key to maintaining the balance of the high-voltage grid and ensuring a future-proof renewable energy supply.

-As a leading European transmission system operator (TSO), TenneT works to ensure an uninterrupted supply of electricity in their high-voltage grid for some 41 million people.
-The high-voltage grid is the backbone of the electricity supply system, connecting electricity producers to consumers.
-In the Netherlands, TenneT is the sole TSO of the national high-voltage grid, while in Germany, TenneT is the biggest TSO in the country.
-TenneT transports the biggest share of green energy in Germany, connecting and transporting electricity generated by offshore wind farms to the onshore high-voltage grid.
-The large-scale transition to renewable energy sources is well underway, yet it is a challenging task that relies on an advanced understanding of weather influences.
+As a leading European transmission system operator (TSO), TenneT works to ensure an uninterrupted supply of electricity in their high-voltage grid for 41 million people by connecting and transporting electricity generated by offshore wind farms to the onshore high-voltage grid.
+This grid is the backbone of the electricity supply system, connecting electricity producers to consumers.
+In the Netherlands, TenneT is the sole TSO of the national high-voltage grid, while in Germany, they are the biggest TSO in the country—transporting the largest share of green energy in the country.

-“When there’s a storm coming and in five minutes you will have 4 or 5 gigawatts go down, then we have a serious issue,” said Freddy van Halm, Process and Metering Specialist at TenneT.
-“We are trying to deal with that, because we are responsible for the balance system in our region.”
+“When there’s a storm coming and in five minutes you have four or five gigawatts of energy production go down, then we have a serious issue,” said Freddy van Halm, Process and Metering Specialist at TenneT.
+“We are working to mitigate that situation because we are responsible for a balanced system in our region.”

-“The monitoring portal itself shows us a ‘traffic light’ visualization of wind confidence levels in three colors.
-It helps us to explain the behavior of our grid and our balance system.
-When we are aware that a wind front is coming, then we know in advance to be alert,” said Freddy van Halm.
+“The monitoring portal shows us a ‘traffic light’ visualization of wind confidence levels, helping to explain the behavior of our grid and our balance system.
+When we are aware that a wind front is coming, then we know in advance to be alert,” said Halm.

-StormGeo provides weather risk assessment through this ‘traffic light’ system, displaying wind confidence levels over time using a clear red, yellow, and green visualization approach.
-The portal provides advanced forecasting graphs that predict wind gusts, as well as wind speed and direction, taking into account the wind farms’ location and times of day.
-StormGeo also calculates the threshold for wind speed and cut-off points for the offshore wind farms, so TenneT can predict when a wind farm will shut down.
+The portal provides advanced forecasting graphs that predict wind gusts, wind speed and wind direction—taking into account the farm’s location and time of day.
+The threshold for wind speed and cut-off points are also calculated, allowing TenneT to predict a wind farm shut down.

-“When that’s the case, we know in advance and can calculate the influence it will have on our grid.
-It could mean that there will be a lack of energy into our system over a long duration, so we could ask the market to use other sources to fill in that gap,” said Mr. van Halm.
+“Knowing of a shut down in advance enables us to calculate the influence it will have on our grid.
+It could mean that there will be a lack of energy into our system over a long duration, so we know to ask the market to use other sources to fill in that gap,” said Van Halm.

-“It gives us a view into the future – you have a very fast overview of what could happen to the wind farms.
-We know in advance when the transport will change in our grid, and we have to deal with that.
-Personally, I think that a system like this could be used by all wind farm owners and forecasters,” said Mr. van Halm.
+“It gives us a view into the future—a timely overview of what could happen to the wind farms.
+We know in advance when the transport will change in our grid and allows us to mitigate that.
+Personally, I think that a system like this could be used by all wind farm owners and forecasters,” said Van Halm.

 StormGeo’s online portal also shows the estimated wind power production of the farms.
-“I think it’s a benefit to have such a system to look forward into the future,” said Mr. van Halm, “we see the estimated wind power production and that it will generate a specific amount of energy, and we can then predict the amount of energy they will deliver into our grid.”
+“We see the estimated wind power production and the specific amount of energy that will be generated,” said Van Halm.
+“We can then predict the amount of energy that will be delivered into our grid.”

-Energy generated from offshore wind farms will become more important in the future.
-“The requests for renewable energy sources are growing rapidly across the world, and wind or wind turbines is a perfect method to fill in that gap,” Mr. van Halm notes.
+Offshore wind farms are fast becoming a major player in global energy production.
+European offshore wind capacity grew 25% to 15.8 GW in 2017.
+This is partly due to a rapid decrease in associated costs.
+“The requests for renewable energy sources are growing rapidly across the world, and wind or wind turbines is a perfect method to fill in that gap,” Van Halm noted.

-“Europe will be going from fossil fuels to renewable sources.
-And for renewable sources, weather conditions are very, very important.”
+He concluded, “Europe is transitioning from fossil fuels to renewable sources.
+For renewable sources, understanding and planning for weather conditions is very important.”